YuechengWu/vscode/README.md

 Second, we have a technical name, **Quick Open**, that we can use to search within the code.
 Likely the code related to **Quick Open** uses that name somewhere within it.
 There's no guarantee, but it's a logical starting point.

-Let's try and us the UI to help us find our code.
+Let's try and use the UI to help us find our code.
 If we start the debugger in our editor, we can use the Inspector and trigger the Quick Open widget in order to locate it in the DOM:

 ![Using Inspector to find Quick Open Widget](screenshots/quick-open-inspector.png)